VedAstro/VedAstro/README.md

 - default hashing is inconsistent, MD5 is used
 - many class's get hash overrides still use default hashing (in cache mechanism), could result in errors, needs to be updated
-- NOTE : all default hashing is instance specific (FOR STRINGS ONLY so far), works as id in 1 enviroment, but with Client + Server config, hashes become different, needs changing to MD5
+- NOTE : all default hashing is instance specific (FOR STRINGS ONLY so far), works as id in 1 environment, but with Client + Server config, hashes become different, needs changing to MD5